INTRODUCTION:

 In this tutorial, we will learn about the KY-035 module, what is a Hall-effect switch and we will build a simple project to sense magnetic fields using the KY-035 with an Arduino.

 The KY-035 Module will be our main component for this tutorial.
-This module has a 49E Hall-effect switch IC in a TO-92 package and mounted on a breakout board with an LED and resistor.
+This module has a 49E Hall-effect switch IC in a TO-92 package and is mounted on a breakout board with an LED and resistor.
 Figure 1 shows the module as seen in fritzing.

 The KY-035 module has three pins.